pusher/pusher-websocket-java/README.md

 In addition to the events that are possible on public channels the `PrivateEncryptedChannelEventListener` also has the following methods:
-* `onAuthenticationFailure(String message, Exception e)` - This is called if the `Authorizer` does not successfully authenticate the subscription:
+* `onAuthenticationFailure(String message, Exception e)` - This is called if the `ChannelAuthorizer` does not successfully authorize the subscription:
 * `onDecryptionFailure(String event, String reason);` - This is called if the message cannot be decrypted.
-The decryption will attempt to refresh the shared secret key once from the `Authorizer`.
+The decryption will attempt to refresh the shared secret key once from the `ChannelAuthorizer`.

 There is a
 [working example in the repo](https://github.com/pusher/pusher-websocket-java/blob/master/src/main/java/com/pusher/client/example/PrivateEncryptedChannelExampleApp.java)